August maintains the hot temperature from

 Heat index

-In August, the heat index is appraised at a scorching 42°C (107.6°F).
-Incorporate extra safety measures to avoid heat exhaustion and heat cramps.
-Continuous activity could provoke heatstroke.
+During August, the heat index is calculated to be a scorching 42°C (107.6°F).
+More preventive actions are needed, risk of heat exhaustion and heat cramps is significant.
+Prolonged activity may trigger heatstroke.

 Humidity